Nigeria, Tanzania Canvass International Collaboration against Coups in West Africa

 The duo discussed a wide range of issues of interest to both Nigeria and Tanzania, including infrastructure development, trade and investment, technology, climate change and democracy.

-Speaking about the need to promote democratic governance on the continent against the backdrop of recent coups de’tat in West Africa, Nigeria’s Vice President emphasized the need for other regional bodies on the continent and others in the global community to support actions already taken by ECOWAS leaders.
+Speaking about the need to promote democratic governance on the continent against the backdrop of recent coups de’tat in West Africa, Nigeria’s vice president emphasised the need for other regional bodies on the continent and others in the global community to support actions already taken by ECOWAS leaders.

 According to Osinbajo, “we in ECOWAS have experienced in just under a year, four coups de’tats including attempts and it is disturbing because we felt we had put those things behind us, and now they seem to be coming back.